luungoc2005/luungoc2005-github-io-old/_posts/2017-1-16-my-shazam-adventure.markdown

 ### Fingerprinting from the FFT result

 The original article does this by taking the maximum frequencies from the ranges 0 - 40, 40 - 80, 80 - 120 and 120 - 180 Hz.
 For my own implementation, I added the range 300 Hz.
 However, this unfortunately does not work for many songs, which I suspect is due to their having different frequency ranges.
+Basically I just took these ranges as-is, but apparently better ranges would be 0 - 10, 10 - 20, 20 - 40, 40 - 80, 80 - 160 and 160 - 511.
+I will need to experiment with these ranges also.

-An alternative would be to take a # number of peaks from the frequency ranges, preferably after applying a filtering function (high pass?).
+An alternative would be to take a # number of peaks from the frequency ranges.
 For the purpose of making the code work, I am willing to blindly follow the ranges method, I definitely should experiment more on this.

 ### Lookup and identification results